madetech/handbook/guides/Buddy Guidance.md

 Being a buddy is a really important way to help a new person integrate into Made Tech.
 When we're back in the office, you will show them all the good lunch places near the office, take them out for a coffee or lunch and help them find their way in the local area.

-As we're working remotely currently, most or all of your intereactions will happen on video calls which we call 'coffee chats'.
+As we're working remotely currently, most or all of your interactions will happen on video calls which we call 'coffee chats'.

 ## Buddies
 - proactively and frequently check in with a new starter to see how they are doing.
 In the first 3 months you may check in 2-3 per month.
 After that time you can work out what suits you both, i.e. monthly catchup/remote lunch